mohdraqif/GoogleCalender/README.md

 2 -->  npm i express env-cmd

-3 --> make a config folder in the root directory and inside it make a 'dev.env' file like as config(folder) -> dev.env(file)
+3 --> make a config folder in the root directory and inside it make a 'dev.env' file like as config(folder) -> dev.env(file) .The config file must contain 4 env variables as:

+   SENDGRID_API_KEY=your sendgrid api key

+   CLIENT_ID=your google api client id

+   CLIENT_SECRET=your google client secret

+   REFRESH_TOKEN=your developer refresh token

 4 --> npm run dev

 5 --> Open the Google Calender app in your browser.